leafo/scssphp/index.md

 **scssphp** is a compiler for [SCSS][0] 3.x written in PHP.

-SCSS is a CSS preprocessor language that adds many features like variables, mixins, imports, color manipulation, functions, and tons of other powerful features.
+SCSS is a CSS preprocessor language that adds many features like variables, mixins, imports, nesting, color manipulation, functions, and control directives.

 **scssphp** is ready for inclusion in any project.
 It includes a command line tool for running the compiler from a terminal/shell or script.